-At all stages of a doctor's career, professional life can be made more rewarding by improving problems in the healthcare system.
+At all stages of a doctor's career, professional life can become more rewarding when we improve problems in the healthcare system.
 While working as a full-time community-based pediatrician, I was fortunate to identify four areas where I was able to make a difference.

 Formalized Telephone Communications Between Doctors and Patients.